 The performance of a basic cellular telephone worn on the hip of a human male is studied for varying positions of the wearer.

 In this example a simple PIFA antenna is simulated and the return loss validated against measured data.

 In this example, the impacts of a lightning strike on a simplified wind turbine are compared for different strike locations by comparing the magnetic fields created inside the nacelle.

 Wireless InSite can model Maximum Permissible Exposure (MPE) to determine if there is a hazard to personnel from a particular high-power EM source.
 This output is displayed as color coded hazard zones within the GUI of Wireless InSite.

 Remcom’s Wireless Insite provides a way to handle uncertainty in a scenario through the use of Monte Carlo parameters for elements within the scenario.
 This example demonstrates how to utilize Monte Carlo materials within Wireless InSite to vary material properties quickly and efficiently.

 Wireless InSite has a hybrid method that combines the full 3D ray tracing model (X3D) with an empirical model called COST 231 to handle uncertainty with the interior layout of a floor plan.
 This example demonstrates setting up a typical scenario using the hybrid method.

 Wireless InSite provides an efficient , powerful way to analyze a multiple input scenario within an urban environment.
-This example demonstrates how to utilize Wireless InSite’s Communication Analysis Toolbox to calculate total combined power and strongest transmitter for an urban environment.
+This example demonstrates how to utilize Wireless InSite’s Communication Systems Analyzer to calculate total combined power and strongest transmitter for an urban environment.